 Muscle Energy Technique

-Muscle Energy Technique (MET) is a hands-on method that uses gentle, controlled muscle contractions to help improve joint movement and reduce unnecessary muscle tension.
+Muscle energy technique is a hands-on method that uses gentle, controlled muscle contractions to help improve joint movement and reduce unnecessary muscle tension.

 Unlike techniques where the therapist applies sustained pressure, MET is active.
-You are guided to contract a specific muscle lightly while the therapist provides resistance and positioning.
+You are guided to contract a specific muscle lightly while I provide resistance and positioning.
 After each contraction, the muscle is allowed to relax, often allowing a small but meaningful improvement in movement or ease.

 The approach is low-force, deliberate, and guided by assessment rather than intensity.